d99iel/whenthen-locale/README.md

 ## Contributing
 If you would like to add or correct locales, read below.

+1) Fork the repository.
+2) Create a new branch and make the changes in your copy.
-Create a pull request with desired change.
+3) Create a pull request against this repository.

 A great start would be to copy the [en.json](locales/en.json) and use as a template.
 Naming convention used: [i18n.json](i18n.json).